Raku/examples/README.md

 This is intended to be a repository for all kinds of Raku examples.

-All examples should work for any full implementation of Raku.
+All examples should work on a recent compiler release of Rakudo.

-If an example needs an implementation specific version then it should end in .implementation.
-For example, if you are making an example that only works on Rakudo, it should end in .rakudo.

 If you want to contribute, just ask!
 The quicker choice is to use IRC:
 [join `#raku` on `irc.freenode.net`](https://webchat.freenode.net/?channels=#raku>)